 THE METHODOLOGY

-- There is no single, magic bullet for driving homelessness to zero across a city or county — but that does not mean it is not possible.
-Making homelessness rare and brief takes more than a single intervention or sector — it takes the full force of a community-wide system designed to solve the problem.
-Communities in Built for Zero are proving it.
+- There is no single intervention that reduces homelessness across a city or county — but that does not mean progress is out of reach.
+Making homelessness rare and brief takes more than one program or sector.
+It takes the full force of a community-wide system designed to deliver results, and communities in Built for Zero are proving it.

-- Many people are aware that making progress on reducing homelessness requires resources and access to dignified, safe, and affordable housing.
-But what has often been underappreciated is the power of reimagining how homeless response systems work to prevent homelessness before it occurs, detect it when it does, and resolve it quickly.
-Many communities have described the change as shifting from being designed to respond to the problem, to being designed to measurably end it.
+- Many people understand that progress requires resources and access to safe, dignified, affordable housing.
+What has often been underappreciated is the power of reimagining how homeless response systems work: preventing homelessness before it occurs, detecting it when it does, and resolving it quickly.

 FROM